-- Li Liu, Associate Director of HPC, is the Development Core Director.
+- Development Core Director: Dr. Li Liu, Associate Director of the HPC

 - Representatives of the HPC Primary Research Areas (PRAs)

-- Philip Anglewicz, William G. Robertson, Jr. Professor in Population and Family Planning, is the Representative of the PRA Sexual and Reproductive Health
+- Sexual and Reproductive Health: Dr. Philip Anglewicz, William G. Robertson, Jr. Professor in Population and Family Planning

-- Xiaobin Wang, Zanvyl Krieger Professor in Children’s Health, is the representative of the PRA Family, Maternal and Child Health
+- Family, Maternal and Child Health, Dr. Xiaobin Wang, Zanvyl Krieger Professor in Children’s Health

 Early-Career Associate (ECA) Programs